Continuous glucose monitors (CGMs)

 Adhesive over-patches will be supplied with all of the Dexcom devices.
 Adhesive patches are not needed for the Freestyle Libre devices.

-You will need a prescription
+You will need a new prescription every three months.

+You will need to go you your pharmacy to pick up your prescription.
 You may need to pay a co-payment (usually $5) at the pharmacy if you do not qualify for free prescriptions.

 How many CGMs can I get?